by Pastor Jim Feeney, Ph.D.

 With His help, grace, and guidance, let’s be about His business of training our people for ministry and planting new churches.
 May God bless you as you dedicate yourself to your part in fulfilling Christ’s Great Commission.

 Pastors, elders, church leaders — I trust that you are now assured of the fact that your church can be both a ministry-training and church-planting center.
 You can easily start a bible training school in your church, as I have written here.
 If you feel that you need additional help in training and sending teams to plant churches, I recommend to you the outstanding ministry-training curriculum of the International School of Ministry (ISOM).
-This excellent, Spirit-filled, biblically-based video teaching in 2015 had over 17,000 ISOM training schools in over 75 languages and in 146 nations of the world.
+This excellent, Spirit-filled, biblically-based video teaching [2020 edit] has over 20,000 ISOM training locations in 85 languages and in 150 nations of the world.
 For free information on how this video might be a blessing to your ministry training and church planting efforts, please click ISOM.
 [Full disclosure: I receive no financial benefit from ISOM]

 I consider it a great privilege to have had the opportunity to share these things with you.
 Thank you sincerely for taking the time to finish this series.
 May it bear much fruit in your ministry.
 If you wish to review any portions of our five-part teaching on Church Planting by Teams, please see below: